MMichaelVdV/The_flying_monkey/README.md

 # The_flying_monkey
-Dangerous pandemic virus that makes monkeys fly
+Cellular automata to study a dangerous pandemic virus that makes monkeys fly